jamesgrams/guystation/README.md

 * Streaming - you can stream the screen to any web capable device.
     * Simply open Guystation in a web browser by going to the Guystation IP address on another device and click the monitor icon in the menu on the device you want to stream to.
     * Keyboard input and mouse clicks will be forwarded to GuyStation when streaming (with the exception of Escape, since that is used to exit Fullscreen).
+    * On a mobile device, fullscreen mode in streaming will allow you to add keyboard and gamepad buttons to the page, whose value will by fowarded when touched.
+Please note, the values for the gamepad keys (e.g. A, B, X, etc.) correspond to those in the linux event codes list (https://github.com/torvalds/linux/blob/master/include/uapi/linux/input-event-codes.h).
+They may not match your controller, so be sure to test it out.
 * You can update, restart, or reboot the system by clicking the power button under "More" in the menu.
 * GuyStation has IGDB integration to display information about games.
 To display information, you must first generate an API key by creating an account [here](https://api.igdb.com/).
 Then, you must set the environment variable GUYSTATION_IGDB_API_KEY to this value.
 The easiest way to do this is to add the line `GUYSTATION_IGDB_API_KEY=<api key>` to `/etc/environment`.
 After a system reboot, GuyStation should start fetching game metadata.